Random Products of Standard Maps: Applications and examples

 \esp

-\begin{remark} Note that for maps $\wtf$ in $U_r$ above, the splitting between the center Oseledet's subspaces is not dominated ($d\wtf|E^c_{\wtf}\approx ds_r|V$, and the later cannot be dominated due to the existence of $\mathit{Crit}$).
-Compare with the result of J. Bochi and M.Viana \cite{Bochi2005} that states: for compact manifolds of dimension greater than one, $\mathcal{C}^1$-generically in the space of diffeomorphisms either there exists zero-exponents with multiplicity two, or the Oseledet's splitting is dominated, almost everywhere. \end{remark}
+\begin{remark} Note that for maps $\wtf$ in $\mathcal{U}_r$ above, the splitting between the center Oseledet's subspaces is not dominated ($d\wtf|E^c_{\wtf}\simeq ds_r|V$, and the later cannot be dominated due to the existence of $\mathit{Crit}$).
+Compare with the result of J. Bochi and M.Viana \cite{Bochi2005} that states: for compact manifolds of dimension greater than one, $\mathcal{C}^1$-generically in the space of conservative diffeomorphisms either there exists a zero exponent with multiplicity two, or the Oseledet's splitting is dominated, almost everywhere. \end{remark}

 Our methods seem to be particularly adequate to deal with the case where $S_r$ is given by the generalized family of standard maps studied by O. Knill in \cite{entKnill}